zaxhutchinson/MAIA/docs/comps.md

 * level [INT]: The radar penetration value.
 Radar rays will penetrate any object with a *density* strictly less than their *level*, allowing radars to see behind objects.
 * visarc [INT/FLOAT]: This is half the arc degrees transmitted by the radar.
 In the above example, the radar's *visarc* is 120.
 This means is transmits 120 degrees to the left and right of the object's facing.
 * offset_angle [INT/FLOAT]: This swings the radar to point N degrees away from the facing of the object.
 For example, an *offset_angle* of 180 degrees would mean the radar points to the rear of the object.
 * resolution [INT]: The interval at which transmit rays are emitted to cover the visible arc.
 For example, if the *visarc* were 10 and the *resolution* 10 as well, a radar command would produce three transmission rays at -10, 0, and 10.
+If you wish to has a radar point only forward, set *visarc* to 0 and *resolution* to 1.

 ## FixedGun
 A fixed gun cannot move left and right.
 It points always in the direction of the vehicle.